 Now, students who have acquired a specialized, or career-specific skill set can find ways to transfer their hard-earned credit without having to start from scratch with prerequisites or general education courses.

 Not only is the degree and transfer pathway important, but so are the specific courses you elect to take at each institution.
 While the pathway you choose will help direct what’s best now and in the future, you may also be given course options, and your choices should be based on the future rather than the present.

 For instance, if you’ve earned, or are earning an A.A.S.
 (Associate of Applied Science) degree, curriculum requires you to complete either an English composition course or a technical writing course.
 A transfer crosswalk would recommend that you complete the English composition course because it will most likely transfer to fulfill a required general education course at a four-year university.

 The technical writing course will most likely transfer as an elective course, if it transfers at all.
-Identifying seamless transfer options and transfer crosswalks early will help you determine which courses to complete during your associate degree versus your bachelor’s degree.
+Identifying seamless transfer options and transfer crosswalks early on will help you determine which courses to complete during your associate degree versus your bachelor’s.